-The short version of the joke is seriously funny, while the full sentence falls flat.
+The short license plate version is seriously funny, while the full sentence falls flat.

 Peter Thiel uses artificial constraints as a thought experiment: take your 10-year goal and ask yourself how you can achieve it in six months.
 Usually this is an impossible task, but the exercise can reveal thought patterns or strategies that might shorten your timeline.

 Elon Musk is also notorious for setting jaw-dropping deadlines.
 He'll often miss them, but the constraints can fuel out-of-the-box thinking.
 While building the Falcon 1, Elon asked manufacturer Barber-Nichols to build a turbo pump for under $1 million and in less than a year.
 The pump was completed in thirteen months instead of twelve, but Spacex still won.
 In the words of a Barber-Nichols exec: "Boeing might do a project like that over five years for $100 million."